submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 You can follow any of the [quick start guides](../../quickstart).

-### Step 9: Update the Submariner operator on OperatorHub.io
+### Step 9: Update the Submariner Operator on OperatorHub.io

 The [community-operators](https://github.com/operator-framework/community-operators) Git repository is the source for sharing Kubernetes Operators with the broader community.
 This repository is split into two sections: